-Four course electives (12 credit hours) and two lab electives (2 credit hours) must be selected in consultation with the academic advisor from 200-level or higher CPEG, ELEG, STEG, ENGR, and/ or CSIS courses.
+Four course electives (12 credit hours) and two lab electives (2 credit hours) must be selected in consultation with the academic advisor from 200-level or higher CPEG, ELEG, STEG, and/ or ENGR.
 The electives must be chosen according to the following rules:

-- At least two of the course electives must be STEG courses. - At least one of the lab electives must be a STEG lab. - At least two of the course electives must be 300-level or higher courses. - A maximum of one course elective could be selected from the following CSIS electives:
+- At least two of the course electives must be STEG courses. - At least one of the lab electives must be a STEG lab. - At least two of the course electives must be 300-level or higher courses.